Psychtoolbox-3/psychtoolbox-3.github.com/ubuntu.markdown

 categories: getting-started
 ---

+# THIS WEBPAGE IS OUTDATED!
+PLEASE IGNORE IT UNTIL IT HAS BEEN UPDATED!

 The most recent beta release (since V3.0.9 revision 2191) contains support for 64bit Matlab / Octave, but one cannot mix running 64bit Matlab on a 32bit Ubuntu and visa versa.
 Please see below for some